A photographic record of the names on the Amara War Cemetery Memorial Wall

 For obvious reasons, visits to the war cemeteries have been virtually impossible for at least two decades, but we are delighted to share a series of photographs which enable the men whose names are named on the memorial in Basra War Cemetery to be seen for the first time in years.

-The headstones that were erected in Basra War Cemetery after the war showed the last resting place of some 4,621 individuals who were killed or (quite often) died of disease in the inhospitable climate.
+The headstones that were erected in Amara War Cemetery after the war showed the last resting place of some 4,621 individuals who were killed or (quite often) died of disease in the inhospitable climate.
 About 65 per cent (roughly 3,000) were in fact post-war concentrations into the cemetery.
 Of the total graves, most were identified, but 925 were not known by name.

 The original lay out of the cemetery shows multiple paths crossing the cemetery running north-south and west-east.
 The cemetery - as can be seen on the plan below - was thus divided into 31 plots.